apivideo/api.video-go-client/docs/VideosDelegatedUpload.md

 )

 func main() {
+    client := apivideosdk.ClientBuilder("YOUR_API_TOKEN").Build()
+    // if you rather like to use the sandbox environment:
+    // client := apivideosdk.SandboxClientBuilder("YOU_SANDBOX_API_TOKEN").Build()
+    req := apivideosdk.VideosDelegatedUploadApiListTokensRequest{}

-    sortBy := "ttl" // string | Allowed: createdAt, ttl.
+    req.SortBy("ttl") // string | Allowed: createdAt, ttl.
 You can use these to sort by when a token was created, or how much longer the token will be active (ttl - time to live).
-Date and time is presented in ISO-8601 format. sortOrder := "asc" // string | Allowed: asc, desc.
-Ascending is 0-9 or A-Z. Descending is 9-0 or Z-A. currentPage := int32(2) // int32 | Choose the number of search results to return per page.
-Minimum value: 1 (default to 1) pageSize := int32(30) // int32 | Results per page.
+Date and time is presented in ISO-8601 format. req.SortOrder("asc") // string | Allowed: asc, desc.
+Ascending is 0-9 or A-Z. Descending is 9-0 or Z-A. req.CurrentPage(int32(2)) // int32 | Choose the number of search results to return per page.
+Minimum value: 1 (default to 1) req.PageSize(int32(30)) // int32 | Results per page.
 Allowed values 1-100, default is 25. (default to 25)

-    client := apivideosdk.NewClient("YOUR_API_TOKEN")
-    // if you rather like to use the sandbox environment:
-    // client := apivideosdk.NewSandboxClient("YOU_SANDBOX_API_TOKEN")

-    res, err := client.VideosDelegatedUpload.ListTokens()
+    res, err := client.VideosDelegatedUpload.ListTokens(req)

     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `VideosDelegatedUpload.ListTokens``: %v\n", err)
     }